-Cash used in investing activities was \$142 million for the nine months ended June 30, 2006 compared to \$54 million for the nine months ended June 30, 2005.
-The \$142 million of cash used in investing activities in the nine months ended June 30, 2006 primarily reflects \$63 million, net of cash acquired, paid for the completion of our acquisition of Ryko, \$29 million of cash invested in auction-rate securities and other short-term investments, \$18 million of capital expenditures as well as several small acquisitions in Australia, Singapore and South Africa.
+Cash used in investing activities was \$114 million for the nine months ended June 30, 2006 compared to \$54 million for the nine months ended June 30, 2005.
+The \$114 million of cash used in investing activities in the nine months ended June 30, 2006 primarily reflects \$63 million, net of cash acquired, paid for the completion of our acquisition of Ryko, \$18 million of capital expenditures and cash paid for several small acquisitions in Australia, Singapore and South Africa.
 The \$54 million of cash used in investing activities in the nine months ended June 30, 2005 primarily reflects \$20 million of capital expenditures, the acquisition of an additional 30% interest in Maverick and various acquisitions of music publishing copyrights offset by \$50 million of proceeds from the sale of certain assets.